wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/key-vault/key-vault-manage-with-cli.md

 To register the application in Azure Active Directory:

-1. Sign in to the Azure portal.
+1. Sign in to the Azure Management Portal.
 2. On the left, click **Active Directory**, and then select the directory in which you will register your application. <br> <br> Note: You must select the same directory that contains the Azure subscription with which you created your key vault.
 If you do not know which directory this is, click **Settings**, identify the subscription with which you created your key vault, and note the name of the directory displayed in the last column.

 3. Click **APPLICATIONS**.
 If no apps have been added to your directory, this page will show only the **Add an App** link.
 Click the link, or alternatively, you can click the **ADD** on the command bar.
 4. In the **ADD APPLICATION** wizard, on the **What do you want to do?** page, click **Add an application my organization is developing**.
-5. On the **Tell us about your application** page, specify a name for your application and select **WEB APPLICATION AND/OR WEB API** (the default).
+5. On the **Tell us about your application** page, specify a name for your application and select **Web Site AND/OR WEB API** (the default).
 Click the Next icon.
-6. On the **App properties** page, specify the **SIGN-ON URL** and **APP ID URI** for your web application.
+6. On the **App properties** page, specify the **SIGN-ON URL** and **APP ID URI** for your web site.
 If your application does not have these values, you can make them up for this step (for example, you could specify http://test1.contoso.com for both boxes).
 It does not matter if these sites exist; what is important is that the app ID URI for each application is different for every application in your directory.
 The directory uses this string to identify your app.
 7. Click the Complete icon to save your changes in the wizard.
 8. On the Quick Start page, click **CONFIGURE**.
 9. Scroll to the **keys** section, select the duration, and then click **SAVE**.
 The page refreshes and now shows a key value.
 You must configure your application with this key value and the **CLIENT ID** value.
 (Instructions for this configuration will be application-specific.)